John-Abbott-College/4A8-Notes/05_scrum.md

 * [User stories](https://www.mountaingoatsoftware.com/agile/user-stories) are written in the following format:
   As a <role> I want a <feature> so that I can <accomplish something>

-  > * *As a user I can backup my hard-drive*
+  > As a user
+  >
-  > * *As a power user, I can specify files or folders to backup based on size, date created or date modified*
+  > I can indicate folders not to backup
+  >
-  > * *As a user I can indicate folders not to backup so that my backup drive isn’t filled with things I don’t need saved*
+  > so that my backup drive isn’t filled with things I don’t need saved

 * Some user stories are too large (epic) and need to be split into multiple smaller user stories before it can be worked on.

 * We add detail to user stories in two ways: